kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 {{< /mermaid >}}

-The `node-initialize` Stage will be applied to nodes that do not have any conditions set in their `status.conditions` field.
+The `node-initialize` Stage is applied to nodes that do not have any conditions set in their `status.conditions` field.
-When applied, this Stage will set the `status.conditions` field for the node, as well as the `status.addresses`, `status.allocatable`, and `status.capacity` fields.
+When applied, this Stage sets the `status.conditions` field for the node, as well as the `status.addresses`, `status.allocatable`, and `status.capacity` fields.

-The `node-heartbeat` Stage will be applied to nodes that have the `Ready` condition set to `True` in their `status.conditions` field.
+The `node-heartbeat` Stage is applied to nodes that have the `Ready` condition set to `True` in their `status.conditions` field.
-When applied, maintain the `status.conditions` field for the node.
+When applied, this Stage maintains the `status.conditions` field for the node.

 ### Pod Stages